 A complete admissions application and a non-refundable application fee of $50 USD is required to process your application at the time of submission.
-The fee is paid electronically online before the application is submitted.
+The fee is remitted at the time the application is submitted

 How to Apply:

-You may submit your admissions application online, by email or postal mail.
-You may submit your materials (letters of recommendation, personal statement, writing sample, resume) by uploading them to your online application at that time you first apply, or sending them to email@example.com.
+You may submit your admissions application online or by email (see the exception for this, noted above).
+You may submit your materials (letters of recommendation, personal statement, writing sample, resume) by uploading them to your online application at the time you first apply, or by emailing them to email@example.com.

 Official transcripts and application materials may also be sent to: